Risks in Healthcare Cybersecurity and How to Avoid Them

 - Use firewall and anti-virus to protect against malicious intrusions.
 The firewall inspects all messages coming in from the outside and decides whether the message should be allowed in based on pre-determined criteria.
 Anti-virus stops malicious software that has already surpassed your safety measures and entered the system.

 - Passwords are your first line of defense when preventing backs into any server.
 By ensuring that employees have a strong password, a company can all but eliminate 75-80% of cyber-attacks.

 - If a hack or breach does occur, disclose the incident immediately to your security team.
 Information can often be recovered if authorities are notified soon after a security breach.
 Recovering data is extremely difficult as more time goes by because of the network of offshore channels this information is relayed through.

-Your company may have the most intuitive healthcare cybersecurity software and direct safety processes set in place, but at the end of the day, your safety culture won’t shift until every single employee consciously decides to make the change.
+Your company may have the most intuitive healthcare cybersecurity software and direct safety processes.
+But at the end of the day, your safety culture won’t shift until every single employee consciously decides to change their habits.
 It requires leadership and commitment!